aplteam/MarkAPL/MarkAPL.md

 #### HTML blocks

+It is perfectly legal to have HTML blocks in a Markdown document, but be aware that this is way more complex a topic than it seems to be at first glance.

+For details refer to [][commonmark_on_html_blocks].

-Please note that there are three different HTML blocks:
+Please note that there are four different HTML blocks:

 * `<script>` and `<style>`